Brendan Dowler: National team

 Dowler first represented Australia in 2001 and has had over 100 caps for the team.

 Paralympics

 Dowler was considered for selection for the 2000 Summer Paralympics but did not make it.

 He was part of the silver medal-winning Australia men's national wheelchair basketball team at the 2004 Summer Paralympics.
 He was part of the gold medal-winning Australia men's national wheelchair basketball team at the 2008 Summer Paralympics, for which he received a Medal of the Order of Australia.

 Club basketball

 During his club basketball career, Dowler played for and won national titles with both the Wollongong Rollerhawks and the Sydney Razorbacks.

 In 2001 and 2003 he was named one of the NWBL's All-Star Five, additionally in 2003 he was also named the NWBL's Low point MVP.

+Dowler coached the Wollongong Roller Hawks to the National League Australian National Wheelchair Basketball League (NWBL) in 5 seasons - 2012, 2017, 2018, 2019 & 2022.
+There was no season in 2020 due to COVID restrictions, and the team was undefeated for the 2021 season that was abandoned with one round remaining, also due to COVID.

-In 2012, 2017 and 2019 Dowler was named the NWBL "Coach of the Year" after his team, The Wollongong Roller Hawks took out the Australian National Wheelchair Basketball League.
+Dowler was named the NWBL Coach of the Year for the 2012, 2017 and 2019 seasons.